 While some dextromethorphan might pass into breast milk, it is likely safe for infants over 2 months.

 All NyQuil products contain doxylamine, an antihistamine that helps alleviate a runny nose and sneezing and may help with a cough.
-According to some research, doxylamine is safe to use during pregnancy and breastfeeding.
+According to

 Other possible side effects of antihistamines on babies include: